wesabe/robot-army/README.markdown

 Robot Army is deploy scripting which offers remote execution of Ruby in addition to the usual shell scripting offered by other deploy packages.

+If you want to test this, be sure that the `robot-army` gem is installed on *both* the client and server machines.
+You should get an error if you try to execute it against a server with it installed.

 Example
 -------